-- A platform set up in May 2018 to promote youth empowerment among employees and to nurture future leaders of RHB. - It is aligned with the Group's pursuit of nurturing talents in preparation for change and in managing future challenges. - Its mission is to generate exciting and outstanding ideas that can benefit the Group as well as act as an internal advisory body. - and their careers within the Group. • To spur innovation and creativity in achieving the Group's aspiration of becoming a digital-centric bank. • To provide opportunities for young RHB leaders to be involved in problem-solving and - decision-making processes • To serve as a showcase to the rest of the organisation of our commitment to greater empowerment and dynamism among the vouth.
+- A platform set up in May 2018 to promote youth empowerment among employees and to nurture future leaders of RHB. - It is aligned with the Group's pursuit of nurturing talents in preparation for change and in managing future challenges. - Its mission is to generate exciting and outstanding ideas that can benefit the Group as well as act as an internal advisory body.

+- To provide a platform for young leaders to engage, exchange ideas and have their voices heard on matters that will shape their future and their careers within the Group. - To spur innovation and creativity in achieving the Group's aspiration of becoming a digital-centric bank. - To provide opportunities for young RHB leaders to be involved in problem-solving and decision-making processes. - To serve as a showcase to the rest of the organisation of our commitment to greater empowerment and dynamism among the youth.